 Reaching Broad Peak basecamp is a fantastic achievement in itself and rewards you with the immense views for which the Karakoram are famous.
 Looking back into Concordia the bulk of the 7,665m Chogolisa stands out for its perfect symmetry and further back Mitre Peak and the mountains we will have come to know so well stand like sentries along the Baltoro.

-Making the most of our last few days in the Karakoram we retrace our steps to Askole via Goro 1, Khoburtse, Paiju and Jhola.
+Making the most of our last few days in the Karakoram we retrace our steps to Jhola via Goro 1, Khoburtse and Paiju.
 Trekking this route back allows us to savour the summits from a different perspective and, as we are fully acclimatised and trekking fit, we are able to start the day at a leisurely pace and explore small side valleys and sections of the glacier we might not have had the time to see on our ascent.
-We will plan to arrive in Askole by midday and will be met by the vehicles and make our way directly back to Skardu, around a 6 to 7-hour drive.
+We will plan to arrive in Jhola by midday and will be met by the vehicles and make our way directly back to Skardu through the Shigar Valley, around a 6 to 7-hour drive.
 Arriving in the Balti capital, we check into our hotel and enjoy modern facilities, a group meal in a local restaurant and a comfortable bed.

-DAY 20 : Morning flight to Islamabad or return journey via the KKH in case of no flights
+DAY 18 : Morning flight to Islamabad or return journey via the KKH in case of no flights.

 Today we will plan to fly from Skardu to Islamabad, and so the day will be spent either exploring Islamabad and its twin city Rawalpindi, or on the road enjoying the scenery of the return journey along the KKH if no flights are available.